Camps94/telegram-endesa-bot/README.md

 # telegram-endesa-bot
-Bot to get the daily meny from Endesa Headquarters
+Bot to get the daily menu from Endesa Headquarters